GerritGeeraerts/markdown-cv/index_django.md

 ## Education
+`2024` <span style="font-size:1.2em;">**Data Engineer Trainee**</span>, BeCode
+- A full-time 6-month AI training with a focus on data engineering, we worked mostly on projects
+- **Credit Card Churning**: Designed and deployed an Azure ML infrastructure using Terraform to predict customer credit card churn.
+Automated provisioning of cloud resources and integrated with ML Flow for experiment tracking and model management.
+Leveraged CatBoost for churn prediction, implemented MLOps best practices for seamless workflows.
+- **Immo Price Prediction App**: Developed and deployed a housing price prediction app utilizing a machine learning model.
+Hosted the prediction model on a FastAPI-based backend.
+Designed a user-friendly front-end with Streamlit, enabling interaction with the model through an intuitive interface.
+- **Housing Price Prediction with ML**: Machine learning project focused on predicting housing prices by building a robust data pipeline and thoroughly exploring and optimizing various models.
+Feature engineering, Hyperparameter tuning, exploring different models (including Linear Regression, Random Forest, and CatBoost)
+- **Wine Market Analysis**: Collaboratively built an OLAP database from an OLTP source to power a Streamlit dashboard, enabling wine trend analysis, top wine selection.
+- **ArcelorMittal Job Fair Chatbot**: Developed a chatbot leveraging a Scrapy scraper to extract data from ArcelorMittal’s website and job database.
+The bot starts out by encouraging the user to ask questions about the company, and than nudges the user into sharing interest and skills to match with job openings.
+In the background the bot uses vector similarity to match the user’s skills with the job openings.
+- **Skills**: **API**, **Python**, **Azure**, Scrum, Docker, ETL, Bash, SQL, Terraform, Kubernetes, Linux, Selenium, Kanban, GPT, **MLOps**, MLflow, ML, NumPy, Pandas, FastAPI, Streamlit, LLM, RAG, Playwright, Catboost, Pydantic, Scikit Learn, Catboost, Scrapy, Neo4j

 `2005-2008` <span style="font-size:1.2em;">**Professional Bachelor ICT**</span>, KaHo Sint-Lieven, Ghent, Belgium

 `1999-2005` <span style="font-size:1.2em;">**Industrial Sciences**</span>, Don Bosco, Halle, Belgium

 ## Hobbies
 Hiking w/wo tent, Renovating, DIY projects, Running, Mountain biking, Dancing, Exploring new Tech.